nyorain/vil/docs/own/design.md

   We want to match its context with the selected batch.
 So we need that, separately from the batch that is currently being shown.

-## A full sync prototype
+# A full sync prototype

-So, as uncovered in the notes about supporting buffer_device_address, we need to more general synchronization.
+So, as uncovered in the notes about supporting buffer_device_address, we need more general synchronization.
 Long story short: We need to synchronize every access we do on application resources with *everything*.
 We can't rely on anything, even in CommandHook submission.